jkillingsworth/jkillingsworth.com/_posts/2018-04-23-fixed-fractions-and-fair-games.md

   {% endlatex %}
 </figure>

-The geometric mean computed above indicates that the gambler's bankroll is expected to be a fraction of its previous value after each play, leading to a persuasion that the gambler is at a disadvantage when playing with a fixed fraction betting strategy.
+The geometric mean computed above indicates that the gambler's bankroll is expected to be a fraction of its previous value after each play, leading to a conclusion that the gambler is at a disadvantage when playing with a fixed fraction betting strategy.
 But how can we account for the break-even average values we observed in the empirical results?
 Perhaps we can get a better understanding if we examine the possible outcomes more closely.

 ## Understanding the Results